svivian/sv-filtable-js/README.md

 Filtable supports two custom events: `sv.filtable.before` and `sv.filtable.after`, which are called respectively (can you guess?) *before* the table filtering begins and *after* filtering is finished.
 This allows you to, for example, display a message like "Processing..." while the filtering is occurring.
 The events are triggered on the table element itself.

+The event object passed to `sv.filtable.after` contains a `detail` property which includes the properties `visibleRows`, the number of rows that matched the filter, and `totalRows`, the total number of rows in the table.

 ```js
 const table = document.querySelector('#data');
 const controlPanel = document.querySelector('#table-filters');